cgkineo/adapt-componentLevelProgress/README.md

 **_componentLevelProgress** (object):  The Component Level Progress object that contains a value for **_isEnabled**.

 >**_isEnabled** (boolean): Turns **Component Level Progress** on and off.
 Acceptable values are `true` and `false`.

-### Accessibility
-Several elements of **Component Level Progress** have been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **pageLevelProgress**, **pageLevelProgressIndicatorBar**, and **pageLevelProgressEnd**.
-These labels are not visible elements.
-They are utilized by assistive technology such as screen readers.
-Should the label texts need to be customised, they can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-pageLevelProgress/blob/master/properties.schema).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Limitations